ebezjian/Portfolio/README.md

 ### License
 Copyright (c) 2020 Eleanor Lambert.
-This software is licensed udner the MIT license.
+This software is licensed under the MIT license.